microbit-foundation/incompatible-error-programme/README.md

 # Incompatible V1 Error Programme

-A simple BLE-enabled DAL programme for micro:bit V1 that scrolls error code 927 on the display.
+A simple BLE-enabled DAL programme for micro:bit V1 that scrolls error code 927 on the display, which indicates the programme is not compatible with this board.

 This programme is meant to be used with the
-[Universal Hex Creator Tool](https://tech.microbit.org/software/universal-hex-creator/) to include a micro:bit V1 hex file that scrolls the "not compatible" error code for V2-only programmes.
+[Universal Hex Creator Tool](https://tech.microbit.org/software/universal-hex-creator/) as a micro:bit V1 hex file that can be used to create a Universal Hex file together with a V2 programme that cannot be made V1 compatible, so on V1 it will scroll this error code.

 ## Dependencies